 2. Medical expenses – such as painkillers, a clavicle brace or strap (a figure of 8 support which improves the healing of a broken clavicle bone).

 3. Equivalent of nursing care – even when you do not have the assistance of a professional nurse – you can claim for the time spent by friends and family helping you at home with tasks such as bathing, eating, cleaning, etc

 For a full list of financial losses you can claim, using a road traffic accident as an example, click car accident compensation

 Examples of the amounts of compensation you can claim for pain and suffering for a broken collar bone

 To decide how much compensation you can receive for a broken collar bone your UK lawyer will obtain a medical report from an orthopaedic consultant, which will describe if your fractured collar bone has healed correctly and whether you will have any future problems.

-Your accident solicitor will base how much compensation you can claim on this medical report and some examples for settlements in 2013, include:
+Your accident solicitor will base how much compensation you can claim on this medical report and some examples for settlements in 2017 and 2018, include: